2025

-12 Essential HR Generalist Skills in 2024
+12 Essential HR Generalist Skills in 2025

-An HR generalist is an HR professional familiar with every nook and cranny of the HR department.
-They know how to recruit, handle employee relations, legal regulations, federal law, work environment, and salary data management.
-They also possess solid knowledge of HR software (HRIS).
+An HR generalist is an HR professional familiar with every nook and cranny of the HR department, encompassing various HR functions such as recruitment, employee relations, legal regulations, federal law, work environment, and salary data management.

 To start an HR generalist career, a person must have at least a bachelor’s degree in human resources and a 3-year background in lower human resource positions.